How to Shrink a Partition in Windows operating system

 As an example, I’m creating a new primary partition as I have only two primary partitions.

 1. First of all, open the Disk Management to check the status of the disk.
-To open Disk Management Follow given path:
+To open the Disk Management Follow given path:

 Control Panel < System and Security < Administrative Tools < Computer Management < Disk Management